 Surveys such as Gallup, Monkey Survey, and The Great Place to Work have reported that most employees terminate their employment because of having a horrible or bad boss, not their job.
 You might be that employee who has decided to work with a toxic boss because you need the income to take care of your […]

-In light of the all events that have transpired over the last few months, and the recent celebration of America’s independence most people are reevaluating the definition of freedom.
-Many of us are having deeper discussions and asking ourselves the question, ‘What does freedom represent, and what’s stopping me from being hopeful?
-Your freedom today […]
+In light of all events that have transpired over the last few months, and the recent celebration of America’s independence most people have been doing some self-reflection.
+Many of us are now having some deeper and meaningful discussions with loved ones.
+We are asking ourselves the question, ‘What does being free represent, and what’s stopping […]

-Now that summer is here, this is the ideal time to unwind, recharge, and beat the summer heat by curling up with a few good books at home, in the park, poolside, or anywhere.
-The benefits of reading are much more than entertainment, it can help your fight depression, increase your confidence, and make you […]
+Now that summer is here, this is the ideal time to unwind, recharge, and beat the summer heat.
+Curl up with a few good books to read at home, in the park, poolside, or anywhere.
+The benefits of reading are much more than entertainment.
+It can help you fight depression, increase your confidence, and make […]

 A career assessment is a tool used to help professionals or students to decide on their career options and development.
-It is commonly used by hiring, managers, counselors, and coaches to determine areas of weakness and strengths of candidates.
-Some assessments focus on areas such as personality, interest, skills, aptitude, behavior and so forth.
-Several […]
+It is commonly used by hiring, managers, school counselors, and coaches to determine areas of weakness and strengths of job candidates.
+Many career assessments focus on areas such as personality, interest, skills, aptitude, and behavior.
+There […]